 Farming is hard you guys!
 Even on a small scale, there are highs and lows.
 The weather is constantly changing, the bugs make your beautiful produce look like warfare, some things just never grow, others catch diseases or this year the over abundance of rain kills them.
 Then there is the never ending battle with the weeds……..you get my point right?

 So what’s a lady to do?!?
 Cry, pray, rethink, research, and then start again.
 So that’s exactly what I’ve done.
-If you follow my Facebook page then you know that tropical storm, Alberto came through and knocked down our corn.
+If you follow our Facebook page then you know that tropical storm, Alberto came through and knocked down our corn.
 It was literally leaning over!
 I have to say that through that whole ordeal, I was most thankful for our customers.
 Most of you went through that went us and I don’t think you guys know how much your care and concern meant to me.
 So I just want to say a huge THANK YOU!

-Onto what what we now have growing….currently we have a wide variety of beans and cowpeas.
+Onto what we now have growing….currently we have a wide variety of beans and cowpeas.
 Most should be coming up this month.
 So far we’ve been harvesting Spanish Tolosana kidney beans.
 There isn’t enough to cook yet, but as the rain subsides and we can pick more, we’re planning to make a nice chili with them.

 As always we’re growing tomatoes, cucumbers, and peppers.
 Unfortunately our tomatoes have not enjoyed all this rain, but we’re hopeful that some are still salvageable.
 Cucumbers on the other hand are producing well.
 Peppers are taking their time growing, but they have begun to flower.
 So we’re just patiently waiting.